mainflux/docs/docs/provision.md

 Configuration can be specified in [config.toml][conftoml].
 Config file can specify all the settings that environment variables can configure and in addition `/mapping` endpoint provision layout can be configured.

-In `config.toml` we can enlist array of things and channels that we want to create and make connections between them which we call provision layout.
+In `config.toml` we can enlist an array of things and channels that we want to create and make connections between them which we call provision layout.

 Things Metadata can be whatever suits your needs.
 Thing that has metadata with `external_id` will have bootstrap configuration created, `external_id` value will be populated with value from [request](#example)).
 Bootstrap configuration can be fetched with [Agent][agent].
 For channel's metadata `type` is reserved for `control` and `data` which we use with [Agent][agent].